csvance/csvance.github.io/_posts/2018-10-11-tensorrt-ros-nodes-nvidia-jetson.markdown

 categories: blog
 ---

 During the past few months I have been working towards making high performance deep learning inferences much more accessible in [ROS][ros] on the [nVidia Jetson TX2][jetson].
 The result is [jetson_tensorrt][jetson_tensorrt]: a collection of optimized [TensoRT][tensorrt] based nodes and nodelets specifically tailored to the Jetson platform.
-To start out with, image detection and object detection are supported for [nVidia DIGITS][digits] ImageNet and DetectNets.
+To start out with, classification and object detection are supported for [nVidia DIGITS][digits] ImageNet and DetectNets.

 Here is some example output in rviz from a single class pedestrian detector using an Intel RealSense D435:
 ![detect]({{ "/assets/img/tensorrt_detect.jpg" | absolute_url }})